DHTMLX/docs-spreadsheet/docs/how_to_start.md

 });
 ~~~

-The configuration of dhtmlxSpreadSheet is quite flexible, so you can change it at any time.
+The configuration of DHTMLX Spreadsheet is quite flexible, so you can change it at any time.
 [Read the related guide](configuration.md) to go into the basics of configuring SpreadSheet.

 ## Step 4.
 Loading data into SpreadSheet

-The last step is to populate SpreadSheet with data. dhtmlxSpreadSheet takes data in JSON format.
+The last step is to populate SpreadSheet with data.
+DHTMLX Spreadsheet takes data in JSON format.
 Besides data you can pass necessary styles in a dataset.
 While loading inline data, you need to use the **parse()** method and pass an object with data to it as in the example below:

 ~~~js title="data.json"
 var data = [